Crossovo/OpenMilkfoam/README.md

 The selection takes place via a single button.

+### The rationale:
+- The selection of the type (cold/warm/hot) should be able to be changed at the touch of a button.
+The display is via LEDs 1 to 3.
+- The type of milk can then be set by pressing and holding the button for the desired programme.
+1 = Cow's milk
+2= Almond milk
+3 = Oat milk

+After 5 seconds and if no further selection has taken place, the programme starts.

+### Modus
 | Modus  | Heater | Motor  | Duration (sec) | Target Temperatur | LED |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | cow Cold milk foam  | off  | on  | 60  | % | 1 |